-A comprehensive annual programme of training activities, designed and delivered on-site and virtually, can be viewed and booked via Access People L&D - Self Service - 'Future Training Courses' by employees, line managers and training representatives.
+A comprehensive annual programme of training activities, designed and delivered on-site and virtually, can be viewed and booked via Access (Select HR - Learning and development - Self service - Future training courses) by employees, line managers and training representatives.
 Once you have booked a training event on the system, a notification will be sent to your line manager for approval.
 You will receive an automated system notification prior to the training date to confirm that the training has been booked.